bokeh/bokeh/sphinx/source/docs/user_guide/interaction/tooltips.rst

 .. note::
     Currently, the ``Tooltip`` object requires at minimum the ``content`` and ``position`` properties to be set.
-The tooltip will not be rendered if either of those two properties does not have a value.
+The tooltip will not be rendered if either of those two properties does not have a value assigned to it.

 UI elements supporting tooltips
 -------------------------------